WillWelker/bash-scripts/pi-setup/README.md

-# Pi Setup Script
+# pi-setup.sh Script
-This project forked from a project called Remove Bloatware on the Raspberry Pi by @raspberrycoulis.
+This script was forked from a project called Remove Bloatware on the Raspberry Pi by @raspberrycoulis.
 Rather then keeping a backup of my initial setup Pi image, I use this script to automate as much as I can.
 First, Remove unused seftware from Raspberry Pi.
 This will remove the storage hogging programs that I don't currently use on the Pi.